2020–21 UEFA Champions League qualifying

 2020–21 UEFA Champions League qualifying was the preliminary phase of the 2020–21 UEFA Champions League, prior to the competition proper.
 Qualification consisted of the qualifying phase (preliminary and first to third rounds) and the play-off round.
 It began on 8 August and ended on 30 September 2020.

 A total of 53 teams competed in the qualifying system of the 2020–21 UEFA Champions League, with 43 teams in Champions Path and 10 teams in League Path.
 The six winners in the play-off round (four from Champions Path, two from League Path) advanced to the group stage, to join the 26 teams that enter in the group stage.

 Times are CEST (UTC+2), as listed by UEFA (local times, if different, are in parentheses).

 Teams

 Champions Path

-The Champions Path includes all league champions which do not qualify directly for the group stage, and consists of the following rounds:
+The Champions Path included all league champions which did not qualify directly for the group stage, and consisted of the following rounds: